 About the Nutrition Program

-Beginning in 2014, Youthprise took on an essential role as a hub for the Nutrition Program--- coordinating, recruiting, training and supporting programs to participate in serving snacks and meals year-round.
-In 2017 we supported 45 Nutrition sites across the Twin Cities and served over 224,000 meals to over 3,800 youth.
-The Youthprise model is specifically designed to eliminate barriers to participation among small to mid-size organizations where there is a great need for assistance in providing meals.
-The Nutrition Program was sought out to initiate a sponsorship role in Child and Adult Care Food Program (CACFP) and Summer Food Service Program (SFSP) that would allow small to medium size youth-serving organizations to reach free meals through federal meals program, thus allowing their money to be put back into program and staffing instead of food for their youth.
+Beginning in 2014, Youthprise took on an essential role as a hub--- coordinating, recruiting, training and supporting programs in serving snacks and meals year-round.
+In 2018 we supported 52 Nutrition sites across the Twin Cities and served over 253,000 meals to over 5,000 young people ages 6 - 18.
+The Youthprise model is specifically designed to eliminate barriers to participation where there is a great need for assistance in providing meals.
+Youthprise was sought out to initiate a sponsorship role in Child and Adult Care Food Program (CACFP) and Summer Food Service Program (SFSP) that would allow small to medium size youth-serving organizations to serve free meals through federal nutrition programs, thus allowing their money to be put back into program and staffing instead of food for their youth.

 Our Nutrition Program is a part of our Health and Safety focus area.
 Our goal is to promote the health and safety of young people by meeting basic needs and holistically addressing health concerns that impact youth in our communities.
 When young people are out of school, they shouldn’t have to worry about where meals are coming from.
-Year-round meals can be provided to youth through trusted locations in the community, where youth are not only encouraged to participate in programming but also have the space to provide input into their menus.
+Year-round meals are provided to youth at trusted locations in the community, where youth are not only encouraged to participate in programming but also have the space to provide input into their menus.
 The Youthprise Nutrition Hub provides meals at Public Libraries, Recreation Centers, Churches, Schools and local youth-serving Non-Profits.